When you start on Raspberry Pi, even simple actions like shutting down your device might be an issue, especially when using it remotely.

 - Start the Raspberry Pi Configuration tool

-- In the “Interfaces” tab, click on “Enable” on the second line (“SSH”)
+- In the “Interfaces” tab, click on “Enable” or turn the slider on for the corresponding line (“SSH”)

 Click OK to apply the changes.